Meth & Addiction

 The highly addictive substance is legally used in medicines that treat attention deficit hyperactivity disorder (ADHD).
 Because it influences the nervous system, meth helps patients in focusing on regular activities.
-In rare cases, it is used to evoke and simulate patients of severe brain injuries.
-These medicines are only given to special patients and by professional only.
+In rare cases, it is used to evoke and simulate patients with severe brain injuries.
+These medicines are only given to special patients and by professionals only.

-Apart from the above, Meth has no legal status; the manufacture, sale and use of any other form of meth is prohibited.
-Thus the manufacturing of the drug is done in ways which conceals the true purpose of its existence.
+Apart from the above, Meth has no legal status; the manufacture, sale, and use of any other form of meth is prohibited.
+Thus the manufacturing of the drug is done in ways that conceal the true purpose of its existence.
 Such units can be found in any residence or locality posing a threat to the entire neighborhood.
 The key indicators of a suspected meth workshop to look out for are:

 - Gloomy look, with little or no light

-- Continuous smell of solvent emitting from the place
+- The continuous smell of solvent emitting from the place

 - The place is equipped with a lot of ventilation or spots to release air.

-- Large pots and containers with certain melted and others losing its shape are in the vicinity
+- Large pots and containers with certain melted and others losing their shape are in the vicinity

 - The working staff continually remains awake and alert.

 Such a place should be reported to the officials immediately.
 The production of Meth is dangerous, and many incidents of fires and burning have taken place.
 The ingredients of meth are all prone to catch fire.
 The by-product and remaining debris are also lethal to humans and the environment.